Bus or Train from Krakow to Budapest? Discover the best option with prices and information about this route

 Whether embarking on a journey to explore the historic streets of Krakow or delving into the vibrant cultural tapestry of Warsaw, Nyugati Station stands ready to whisk travelers away on unforgettable adventures throughout Europe.

 Bus from Krakow to Budapest

 Another option you might consider is taking a bus.
 There are a few companies operating in this route, such as Flixbus.
 You might be able to find each leg for as low as 10 to 12 euros in both companies.

-The best idea is to compare ticket prices using Trainline and then choose the best option according to your needs.
+The best idea is to compare ticket prices between the train and the bus and then choose the best option according to your needs.

 What to choose from Krakow to Budapest

 Certainly a night train on a sleeper car is more comfortable than a bus, and depending on the purpose of your trip, you can save one night of hotel booking, taking the train.
-If you are on a budget and want to go the fastest way, the bus is invincible at the moment, as there are also no direct flights between Krakow and Budapest.
+If you are on a budget and want to go the fastest way, the bus is invincible at the moment.

 Hotels in Krakow